pexus/PerfLog/README.txt

 Multiple JVM Tracking
 ---------------------

-PerfLog can track requests spanning multiple JVMs using a request GUID (Globally Unique Identifier.
+Pexus PerfLog can track requests spanning multiple JVMs using a request GUID (Globally Unique Identifier.
 Currently multiple JVM tracking is available for Web Service calls - both JAX-RPC and JAX-WS.
 Future enhancements may include tracking of remote JVM calls using remote EJB3 calls.